ChrisAkridge/IronArc/Documentation/Specification.md

 The file opens with a magic number `IEXE`, followed by an IronArc specification version and an assembler version.
 These versions are split into the high and low words for the major and minor version.

-**This specification is major version 1 and minor version 1.**
+**This specification is major version 1 and minor version 2.**

 The assembler version is written by whichever assembler made the program.
 If the program is composed by hand, the version should be major version 0 and minor version 0.

 Up next is the address of the start of the first instruction, followed by the start of the string table.

+Immediately following the header is a group of bytes that are used to store global variables.
+The number of bytes in this group is defined by the assembler.
+These bytes are all `00` by default, but can be changed by the program.

-Immediately following the header is all the instructions of the program.
+Following the global variables bytes is all the instructions of the program.
 The `EIP` register is initialiazed to this value and execution begins here.
 It will continue through the memory space unless control flow is changed by the control flow instructions.

-At the end of the instruction space is a string table.
+After the instruction space is a string table.
 The string table start with a 32-bit unsigned integer stating the number of strings in the table.
 An array of addresses to the start of each string follows, then the strings themselves.
 Each string is prefixed with the number of bytes it is as a four-byte unsigned integer, followed by the text of the string in UTF-8 format.

 IronArc Binary files are stored on the host machine as files with the IEXE extension, although any arbitrary file can be used as a program (most of them will crash the processor or invalidate state, though).